danielabar/meblog/src/markdown/rails-blocked-host-docker-fix.md

 end
 ```

-This means that when running a Rails server (assume default port 3000) in development mode, for example, on your laptop, you could address it as `http://localhost:3000` or `http://127.0.0.1:3000` or even by your internal IP address such as `http://193.168.1.2:3000`.
+This means that when running a Rails server (assume default port 3000) in development mode on your laptop, you could address it as `http://localhost:3000` or `http://127.0.0.1:3000` or even by your internal IP address such as `http://193.168.1.2:3000`.

 In production, if your app should be available at `https://myapp.com`, then the hosts could be configured as: